 Few problems touch all the residents of our district quite like transportation problems.
 Our community is united in ranking our transportation infrastructure as a most serious challenge.
 And since transportation is intimately tied into the environment and the availability of clean energy, it becomes an even greater focus for the community as a whole.

-We've known for decades that we must have a two-pronged approach - public transport (the Purple Line and Corridor Cities Transitway), and road repair and interchange upgrades to deal with safety concerns, such as the intersection at Georgia and Forest Glen.
+We've known for decades that we must have a two-pronged approach - public transport (the Purple Line and Corridor Cities Transitway), and road repair and interchange upgrades to deal with safety concerns, such as the intersection in District 18 at Georgia and Forest Glen.
 It's time that we place greater effort into the public system -- to help clear the air, reduce greenhouse emissions, protect the public health, unclog the roads, and provide reliable, efficient transportation for all who choose not to drive to work and play.

 - Improve the quality of our roads and decrease construction time and costs by using higher quality road materials.
 Do it right the first time.

 - Replace incandescent traffic lights with longer-lasting, low maintenance, energy efficient LEDs, which have the added benefit of being more visible during hazardous driving conditions.
 Study the alternatives available to minimize light pollution while improving visibility on the streets.